virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 - `onInstall` - entry point for performed actions

-Installing a new environment via the external link (with the *install* installation type).
+Installing the environment via the external link (with the *install* installation type).
 ``` json
 {
   "install" : {